Did You Know?

 Securing the funding to make more stations accessible should be a top priority for Chicago elected officials at every level of government.
 People with disabilities in Chicago shouldn’t have to wait another 20 years or more to gain full and equal access to our public transit system.

 Chicago is already further along than many peer cities and CTA’s new plan could position the city as a national leader.
-According to the Federal Transit Administration, about two-thirds of rail stations nationally are accessible.
-Only 23 percent of New York City subway stations have elevators, although the transit agency recently made a committment to reach full station accessibility within 15 years after many years of local organizing.
+According to the Federal Transit Administration, about committment to reach full station accessibility within 15 years after many years of local organizingare accessible.
+Only 23 percent of New York City subway stations have elevators, although the transit agency recently made a

 With a plan now available in Chicago, Active Trans will work with disability rights groups and other partners to ask that the city, county, state and federal elected officials fully fund the ASAP Plan and meet the 100 percent accessibility goal as soon as possible.